Ali-Mikael/Application-hacking/h4-Disaddembly.md

 - Solve the binary

 ## Reverse Engineering, Explaining and Renaming
-> I'm going to dissect the binary, rename some variables and explain what's happening as we go!
+> I'm going to dissect the binary, rename some variables and explain what's going on as we go!

-Naturally we start off by firing up the big gun a.k.a `ghidra`.
+Naturally we start off by firing up the big gun a.k.a `ghidra`

-We created a new project and imported the `crackme02` binary.
+- We created a new project and imported the `crackme02` binary.

-Ghidra then did the heavy lifting and analysed the file for us, producing `assembly instructions` and `C code`.
+- Ghidra then did the heavy lifting and analysed the file for us:
+  - Producing `assembly instructions` and `C code`.

 The `main` function:
 ```C